If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 {

-//Create an instance of SqlCommand class using the parameterless constructor
+//Create an instance of the SqlCommand class using the parameterless constructor

 SqlCommand cmd = new SqlCommand();